alexisv/blog/docs/_posts/2025-04-12-nsx-integration.markdown

 nsx-unified-appliance-4.2.1.3.0.24533887.ova
 ```

-I followed the official [NSX Quickstart guide](https://techdocs.broadcom.com/us/en/vmware-cis/nsx/vmware-nsx/4-2/quick-start-guide/installing-nsx-t.html) to install it.
+I followed the official [NSX Quickstart guide](https://techdocs.broadcom.com/us/en/vmware-cis/nsx/vmware-nsx/4-2/quick-start-guide/installing-nsx-t.html){:target="_blank"} to install it.

+The NSX Policy API is the default mode, and that is fine and I won't change it to Manager mode.
+Later on, I will create the objects using Policy API and so I will use Policy API when I install the TKGI tile.

-To prepare for the installation, I filled out this table to pre-plan for the network settings.
+To prepare for the installation, I filled out this table with the planned network settings.

 | **Setting** | **Notes** | **Your Value** |
 | --- | --- | --- |